emacs-exordium/exordium/README.md

 ### RTags

-[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" that maintains an in-memory index, and a command-line client called "rc".
+[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a daemon called "rdm" that maintains an in-memory index, and a command-line client called "rc".
 RTags uses a single index for all symbols, but it allows for loading and unloading projects individually.

-To use it, first start the deamon:
+To use it, first start the daemon:

 ```bash
 $ rdm
 ```

-This will start the deamon on the foreground, using a number of concurrent "rp" jobs that is function of the number of CPUs on the local machine.
+This will start the daemon on the foreground, using a number of concurrent "rp" jobs that is function of the number of CPUs on the local machine.
 It starts by reading the saved project indices in `~/.rtags` if any.
 By default it logs to the console but you can make it log to a file instead with `-L file` or make it